-Since then, his practice has developed through several awarded artist residencies/bursaries, collaborations with other artists and a series of Arts Council Lottery Funded projects.
-These have involved using micro-surgeons magnifying loupes to produce finely detailed drawings, making direct microscopic observations of natural patterns and chemical extracting natural pigments to make inks for drawing/printmaking.
+Since then, his practice has developed steadily through several awarded artist residencies/bursaries, collaborations with other artists and a series of projects funded by the National Lottery through the Arts Council of Northern Ireland.
+These have involved using micro-surgeons magnifying loupes to produce finely detailed drawings, making direct microscopic observations of natural patterns and chemically extracting natural pigments to make inks for drawing/printmaking.

 - Artist Residencies

 - Selected Group and Joint Exhibitions

 2010 – 13 First Class BA Honours Degree in Fine Art, Ulster University, Belfast

 2008 – 10 NIOCN Painting, South Eastern Regional College, Bangor

 1995 – 98 MSc in Communication, Queens University, Belfast

 1993 – 94 MSc in Applied Animal Behaviour and Welfare, Edinburgh University